Rob8s7H/CTF-Challenges/Forensics/Spectogram/prompt.md

 _by Rob H_

 ## Hint
-Some well type google-fu concerning will serve you well.
+Some well typed google-fu will serve you well.